Hinterland Field Archers Inc

-9. All juniors under eighteen (18) years shall not exercise a vote, but may contribute to the meeting discussion.
+9. Junior members who are under eighteen (18) years shall not exercise a vote but may contribute to the meeting discussion.

-10. Should the President or Chairperson wish to put a resolution to the meeting he/she shall vacate the chair and the members present shall appoint a chairperson for the conduct of the resolution.
+10. Should the President or Chairperson wish to put a resolution to the meeting he/she shall vacate the chair and the Vice President shall oversee the conduct of the resolution or in the Vice President’s absence, the members present shall appoint a chairperson for the conduct of the resolution.